 Child Care Subsidy Program Orientation

-Step 1 Attend the Child Care Subsidy Program Orientation - Free and offered twice a month.
-Receive training and technical assistance regarding the application process and completion of required documentation.
-Applicants are strongly encouraged to attend prior to submitting the application packet.
+Step 1 Attend the Child Care Subsidy Orientation - Contact Child Care Aware to be enrolled.
+This orientation is free and offered twice a month.
+Participants will receive technical assistance with application and form completion.
+Applicants are strongly encouraged to attend prior to submitting the New Vendor Application Packet.

 New Vendor Application Packet